 3. Once the errors are corrected, the contractor sends the punch list with photos of the fixed defects to the supervisor and client.

 4. If everything is fine upon repeat inspection, the project can move on to its official completion.

 The same principles apply to managing other documents.
 You add photos, submit the document, and it’s instantly delivered to the required person on the project.
 Real-time communication and fast response times allow you to meet deadlines and achieve the highest project completion standards.

 Efficient photo management can determine overall project efficiency.
 Fluix has a wide functionality for photo processing, allowing you to interact with photos in numerous ways.

 Capturing images on mobile and sending them for review in real-time.
-Documents with added photos can be made instantly available to assigned users in Fluix.
-Users can then quickly review it and address any issues if needed.
-A fast response might be important when you need to quickly address alerts related to safety issues or emergencies on-site.
+Forms with added photos can be made instantly available to assigned users in Fluix.
+Users can then quickly review them and address any issues if needed.

 Adding images offline.
 In the Fluix app, your field team can fill out a form and add images when they’re working remotely – even without connectivity.

 Images as annotations.
 In forms without predefined image fields, you can add photos as annotations to accurately reflect the job site, or to reference particular objects/tools/machinery.

 Notes.
 Give a quick description or explanation of the pictured object.
 You can add voice notes, which are convenient when you’re wearing personal protective equipment and can’t type fast.

 Geolocation.
 GPS tags tie a photo to a specific location, which can help with locating objects both indoors and outdoors.
 Geolocation gives a detailed picture of interior and exterior positioning, allowing for more precise measurement and planning, as well as more accurate inspections.